kevinsullivan/TMDE/README.md

 ## .,,.. the Yellow Brick Road
 - Update your operating system:
   - If MacOS: Be sure your OS is up-to-date (current version of Big Sur, 11.5.2 as of this writing).
-  - If Windows:
-    - Windows 10 Home won't do, but it's probably what you have.
+  - If Windows: Windows 10 Home won't do, but it's probably what you have.
 Run the System Information App to find out.
-    - You must either be running or update to Windows 10 Professional, Enterprises, or Education
-      - Outside UVa:  Update keys are readily available online
+You must either be running or update to Windows 10 Professional, Enterprises, or Education.
+Update keys are readily available online and might be available for free through your educational institution.
-      - UVa students: Get or update to Windows 10 Education through ITS, as follows:
-        1. Get OS Windows Update license key from ITS: https://virginia.service-now.com/its/.
-        2. Click Software in the left-hand navigation.
-Select the *latest* Windows 10 Education version.
-Get an update key.
-        3. After obtaining the OS key, copy and paste it in to the Windows Activation page (same screen as Windows Update).
-        4. Reboot your machine.
-You can check the Windows *System Information* app to confirm that your OS is updated.
 - Have a GitHub account.
 Create one for yourself if necessary.
 It's free: https://github.com/
 - Install Docker Desktop: https://www.docker.com/products/docker-desktop.
 It's free.
 If you already have it, update it to the current version.
 - Install VSCode: https://code.visualstudio.com/download.
 It's free.